 We will publish the narratives one by one, as they become available, in a to-be-added section on narratives.

 The volunteer compilers will propose to the Board their recommendations for data element expansions and develop a budget estimate and project description for each proposed addition.
 We anticipate only very limited funding support.

-The data elements created by the UNEP/ICOLD expert panel have not been fully explored as to their value in analyzing cause and trends.
+The data elements created by the UNEP/ICOLD expert panel have not been fully explored as to their value in analyzing causes and trends.
 It is clear that some elements, especially “runout” are not sufficiently clear as indicators of severity.

-It is clear, though, that the data descriptors are somewhat out of date, especially on the TSF facility itself and the characteristics of the tailings and their degree of consolidation and saturation at failure.
+It is clear, though, that the data descriptors are somewhat out of date, especially on the TSF itself and the characteristics of the tailings and their degree of consolidation and saturation at failure.
 It would be helpful to have a clearer, better coded, picture on the condition of tailings at deposition and the means of deposition.

 Our aim will be to prioritize the addition of new data elements according to deliberative and analytical value, seeking guidance and help from all stakeholder sectors and from our eminent Board of Directors.

 There are no other failure-specific, publicly available, global databases.
 However, there are many other global databases that can link to characteristics of national or provincial governance, such as indices on public benefits of the minerals sector by nation, and indices on the responsible mining policies of individual mining companies.
 Re-coding and additional coding of the deposit, the parent company, and country can facilitate these linkages by other researchers, even if the external databases do not contain elements that themselves belong in the failures database.
 One possible near-term objective, for example, might be to add latitude and longitude and the USGS unique deposit ID.